 1. Report by the Chairman of the Trade Negotiations Committee

-2. Work Programme on Small Economies — Report by the Chairman of the Dedicated Session of the Committee on Trade and Development
+3. Work Programme on Small Economies — Report by the Chairman of the Dedicated Session of the Committee on Trade and Development (WT/COMTD/SE/9)

 11. Waivers under Article IX of the WTO Agreement

-The General Council adopted four waivers: (i) Introduction of Harmonized System 2002 changes into WTO Schedules of Tariff Concessions; (ii) Introduction of Harmonized System 2007 changes into WTO Schedules of Tariff Concessions; (iii) Introduction of Harmonized System 2012 changes into WTO Schedules of Tariff Concessions; (iv) Kimberley Process Certification Scheme for Rough Diamonds — Extension of Waiver.
+The General Council adopted 5 waivers: (i) Introduction of Harmonized System 2002 changes into WTO Schedules of Tariff Concessions; (ii) Introduction of Harmonized System 2007 changes into WTO Schedules of Tariff Concessions; (iii) Introduction of Harmonized System 2012 changes into WTO Schedules of Tariff Concessions; (iv) United States – African Growth Opportunity Act; (v) Least-Developed Country Members – Obligations under Article 70.8 and Article 70.9 of the TRIPS Agreement with respect to Pharmaceutical Products.
 The Council also conducted the review of five waivers pursuant to Article IX:4 of the WTO Agreement.

-12. Committee on Budget, Finance and Administration — Reports on meetings of October and November 2012
+12. Committee on Budget, Finance and Administration — Report on Meetings of October and November 2015 (WT/BFA/151)

-13. International Trade Centre, UNCTAD/WTO — Report of the Joint Advisory Group on its Forty-sixth Session
+14. International Trade Centre UNCTAD/WTO — Report of the joint Advisory Group on its 49th session (ITC/AG(XLIX)/260)

 The General Council conducted its annual review of WTO activities, in line with the Decision concerning procedures for an annual overview of WTO activities and for reporting under the WTO (WT/L/105).

-15. Appointment of Officers to WTO bodies — Announcement by the Chairman pursuant to paragraph 7.1(A) of the Guidelines (WT/L/510)
+16. Appointment of officers to WTO bodies — Announcement by the Chairman pursuant to paragraph 7.1(a) of the guidelines (WT/L/510)